 Host agencies for the Spring 2018 Program are the Maui Invasive Species Committee, Maui Nui Botanical Gardens, and Maui Nui Seabird Recovery Project.
 Two college-level positions are available for those interesting in learning valuable skills to prepare them for future careers with a foundation in environmental ethics, while developing key leadership skills that are important for advancing the protection of Maui’s natural resources.

 Applicants will be selected through a competitive process which includes a formal application, criminal history check, and interview.
 Interns will earn a bi-weekly living allowance of $475.00 and are eligible to earn an AmeriCorps Education Award that may be applied toward higher education costs or student loans.

-Interested candidates must be available for 19 hours a week from October 02, 2017- May 11, 2018.
+Interested candidates must be available for 19 hours a week from January 22, 2017- May 11, 2018.
 Work days are generally Monday through Friday, but may include some night and weekend hours depending on the agency’s needs.
 Students are responsible for their own transportation and housing accommodations.
-Completed applications and all required documents must be received by 11:59 p.m. on August 18, 2017.
+Completed applications and all required documents must be received by 8:00 a.m. on November 27, 2o17.